Styort/YOTA-Memo/README.md

-# YOTA-Memo
+# YOTA
-Printing memo for courier
+Print memo for courier.

 •Automatic authorization in web site.

 •Parsing data for memo from web site.

+•Parsing data from web site in to pdf.

-•Printing incoming data.
+•Print incoming data.

 •Save data to Excel.